batocera-linux/batocera.linux/batocera-Changelog.md

 - Oric Atmos (and Oric 1) with CLK Clock Signal emulator
 - CLK can also be chosen as an emulator for C+4, VIC20, MSX1 and 2, Sega Master System, Colecovision, AmstradCPC, AtariST, ZX81, ZXSpectrum, AppleII, AppleIIGS, Macintosh, Archimedes, Electron
-- gun : option to hide the crosshair in ES
+- Light guns: option to hide crosshairs in ES
 - Azahar 3DS emulator: Version 2122
 - DICE libretro core for arcade machines without a CPU
 - Wine Proton 9.0.4 as a Wine runner from Kron4ek's Wine-Builds